bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1204_override_init_method.md

 ```

 #### Subclass Object
-Create an object to check if the method and property have been overriden in the subclass,`ToyCar`.
+Create an object to check if the methods and properties have been overridden in the subclass,`ToyCar`.

 ```swift
 let myCar = ToyCar()